Skip to content

 Before you start

-• What is the key information you are trying to communicate?
+• What is the information you want to communicate?

-• Who is your target audience and what are their needs?
+• Who is your audience and what are their needs?

-• What is the best format(s) to reach your target audience?
+• What are the best formats to reach your audience?

 Order and structure